wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-6.&emsp;God honoured even the miscreations of His [God’s] children because they [God’s-children] had made them [miscreations].
+6. God honoured even the miscreations of His [God’s] children because they [God’s-children] had made them [miscreations].
 <sup>2</sup>But He [God] also blessed His [God’s] children with a way of thinking that could raise their [God’s-children’s] perceptions so high they [God’s-children] could reach almost back to Him [God].
 <sup>3</sup>The Holy Spirit is the Mind of the Atonement.
 <sup>4</sup>He [the Holy Spirit] represents a state of mind close enough to One-mindedness that transfer to it [One-mindedness] is at last possible.